 This unique occasion is something very special – the largest Irish event to be held on African soil.
 While Congress papers will cover the global diaspora in their content, we hope that the Irish link with Africa and Africa’s with Ireland will be showcased as never before.
 A wide and diverse interest has already been part of the Global Irish Diaspora Congress and we, the international committee are working to make this a memorable and significant milestone in the relationship between Ireland and Africa.

 The second Global Irish Diaspora Congress will be based on the successful model of the inaugural GIDC, which featured a wide range of papers on such diverse subjects relating to the global Irish diaspora as history, archaeology, art, cultural studies, genealogy and language.
 Topics are selected so they related to the millions of Irish people from all sectors of society who left Ireland to settle elsewhere in the world, whether in Africa, Australia, Canada, Great Britain, India, Pacific islands, South America, the United States or elsewhere.
-A call for papers will be circulated in the last week of August 2019.

 The congress will be held under the auspices of the GID International Advisory Committee of experts, (current president Professor Regina Uí Chollatáin, School of Irish Celtic Studies and Folklore, University College Dublin).
 The 2020 Congress organisation is primarily under the aegis of a local Durban committee, which is based at the Centre for Communications, Media and Society in the College of Humanities.
 This is composed of academics as well as members of the Irish South African Association (Durban Branch).
 This local committee is chaired by Professor Donal McCracken.